Amitro123/automation-service/spec.md

 - **Summary**: Refactored README.md to include comprehensive documentation on PR-centric automation, robust error handling, security features, architecture diagrams, and review provider configuration (LLM vs. Jules).
 Added test instructions for Jules integration.
 Expanded on error handling, and session memory tracking.
 - **Decisions**: Prioritized clear documentation and configuration options for new features.
 Introduced the Jules API as a review provider option.
 Expanded dashboard visibility and run status for error tracking.
 - **Next Steps**: Further testing and refinement of the Jules API integration.

+### [2024-05-15]
+- **Summary**: Refactored README.md to include comprehensive documentation on PR-centric automation, robust error handling, security features, architecture diagrams, and review provider configuration (LLM vs. Jules).
+Added test instructions for Jules integration.
+Expanded on error handling, and session memory tracking.
+- **Decisions**: Prioritized clear documentation and configuration options for new features.
+Introduced the Jules API as a review provider option.
+Expanded dashboard visibility and run status for error tracking.
+- **Next Steps**: Further testing and refinement of the Jules API integration.